 The following factors have been found to contribute to rescue failure:

-- Staffing issues: Not enough staff to allow the nurse to focus on monitoring symptoms rather than just tasks
+- Staffing Issues: Not enough staff to allow the nurse to focus on monitoring symptoms rather than just the completion of tasks.

 The frequency of emergency assessments can reduce vigilance.
-If nurses are interrupted constantly in duty performance, patient error can result.
+If nurses are interrupted constantly during their job performance, patient error can result.